 Zeuterin™ was carefully evaluated for safety during the process of U.S. Food & Drug Administration approval.
 However, there is a dearth of objective information on the behavioral effects of neutering male dogs using Zeuterin/EsterilSol—or for that matter, surgical castration—relative to an intact (unneutered) animal.
-Moreover, there are no published studies on behavior of male free-roaming dogs (FRDs) following either method of sterilization.
-A team organized by Veterinarians Without Borders/Vétérinaires sans Frontières-Canada (VWB/VSF) aimed to change this.
+In 2011, A team organized by Veterinarians Without Borders/Vétérinaires sans Frontières-Canada (VWB/VSF) aimed to change this.

 The study setting: Puerto Natales, a small and isolated city in the Patagonia region of Chile.
 Like so many other communities across the globe, Puerto Natales struggles with large street dog populations.
 Not only do many of these dogs suffer serious health and welfare consequences; they also threaten subsistence farmers’ livestock and pose risks to human health in the form of disease transmission, aggression, and dog bites.
 In short, Puerto Natales was an ideal location in which to support humane dog population control efforts, and with permission from community leaders, to conduct this behavior study.